 What happens if the rent is not the same as the local housing allowance rate that applies to me?

-From April 2011 you cannot receive any more housing benefit than the amount of rent you pay.
+You cannot receive any more housing benefit than the amount of rent you pay.
 If your rent is higher than the local housing allowance rate appropriate to your case the maximum amount of housing benefit you will receive will be the local housing allowance rate.
 You will need to make up any shortfall yourself or ask your landlord to reduce your rent.
 Or you could request a discretionary housing payment.

 What should I do if I disagree with a decision that you have made with regard to my benefit claim?